stevenlandis/parser/README.txt

 ------------
 If you want to see some more examples written in javascript (not the pseudocode above), look in tests.js to see a bunch of example pattern lists.
 These tests also show some more advanced features of the parser such as backtracking and challenging recursive languages.

+To run the tests, just open index.html in a web browser and open the developer console to see the output.

 -------------------
  File Descriptions
 -------------------